MLMondays/MLMONDAYS/docs/doc1.md

 ## Week 1: Supervised Image Recognition

-Live session: we'll log into USGS Pangeo on CHS, and work through jupyter notebooks containing workflows for image recognition (whole image classification)
+Live session: we'll log into USGS Pangeo on CHS, and work through jupyter notebooks containing workflows for image recognition (whole image classification).
+We'll be trying to answer the question, `How much of the Texas coastline is developed?`.
+To answer this question, we will

 Optional class assignment:

 ## Week 2: Supervised Image Object Detection

-We'll log into USGS Pangeo on CHS, and work through jupyter notebooks containing workflows for image object detection (pixelwise classification)
+We'll log into USGS Pangeo on CHS, and work through jupyter notebooks containing workflows for image object detection (pixelwise classification).
+We'll be trying to answer the question, `How do people use beaches?`.
+To answer this question, we will

 Optional class assignment:

 ## Week 3: Supervised Image Segmentation

-We'll log into USGS Pangeo on CHS, and work through jupyter notebooks containing workflows for image segmentation (pixelwise classification)
+We'll log into USGS Pangeo on CHS, and work through jupyter notebooks containing workflows for image segmentation (pixelwise classification).
+We'll be trying to answer the question, `How much sand is there in the Outer Banks?`.
+To answer this question, we will

 Optional class assignment: